SEO As An Investment With Long-Term Benefits

 While most businesses understand the importance of investing, many fail to diversify their investments, for example, spending only on research and product development.

-Among the most efficient modes of revenue generation is digital marketing
+Among the most efficient modes of revenue generation is digital marketing.

 Why are some hesitant to invest in SEO?

 In layperson’s terms, SEO is an “organic” practice of creating written and video content and building links to the content from other websites (backlinks).
-These two primary promotional modalities signal search engines like Google, Bing, and even DuckDuckGo as “votes of confidence” to put your business on top of their SERPs — the Search Engine Results Pages.
+These two primary promotional modalities signal search engines like Google, Bing, ChatGPT and even DuckDuckGo as “votes of confidence” to put your business on top of their SERPs — the Search Engine Results Pages.

 The principal benefit of ranking on Page 1 of a search engine is truly global online visibility, resulting in more website visits, inquiries, and sales.